vinodkd/guts/journal.md

 ** Sep-25-2013 18:14 : ** : I decided to not expand on the specific gravity idea cos i couldnt find theoretical ground for it. the wish is there, the math doesnt support it.
 Saved the text to a new file therefore.

+** Sep-30-2013 08:22 : ** TODO: figure out how to resume numbering in markdown. required for questions in hw section.